Complex. An emotionally charged group of ideas or images. (See also Word Association Experiment.)

 The possession of complexes does not in itself signify neurosis . . . and the fact that they are painful is no proof of pathological disturbance.
 Suffering is not an illness; it is the normal counterpole to happiness.
 A complex becomes pathological only when we think we have not got it.[Psychotherapy and a Philosophy of Life,” CW 16, par.
 179.]

 Identification with a complex, particularly the anima/animus and the shadow, is a frequent source of neurosis.
-The aim of analysis in such cases is not to get rid of the complexes-as if that were possible-but to minimize their negative effects by understanding the part they play in behavior patterns and emotional reactions.
+The aim of analysis in such cases is not to get rid of the complexes-as if that were possible-but to minimize their negative effects by understanding the part they play in or patterns and emotional reactions.